Tufin/orca-operator/README.md

 ## For Users
 ### Generating Orca's agent secret
 1. Sign up to Tufin Orca   https://www.tufin.com/products/tufin-orca#s6
-2. You'll receive an email containing your login details and also confirming operator parameters: <DOMAIN> <PROJECT> <AGENT_TOKEN> and optionally &ltNAMESPACE&gt if you specified it
+2. You'll receive an email containing your login details and also confirming operator parameters: <DOMAIN> <PROJECT> <AGENT_TOKEN> and optionally \<NAMESPACE if you specified it
 3. The operator parameters can be also found when logging into Orca: <DOMAIN> and <PROJECT> are displayed at the top of every Orca screen and <AGENT_TOKEN> can be found in Settings
 4. Run the following command:
 ```bash